-In event of any over-subscription in the number of applications made under any of the categories above then the Admissions Committee will offer places first to children living nearest to the school by the shortest walking distance using public highways from the child's front door to the main entrance of the school.
+- In the event of any over-subscription, the number of applications made under any of the categories above then the Admissions Committee will offer places first to children living nearest to the school by the shortest walking distance using public highways.
+All Christian applicants will be required to produce baptismal certificates. - Parents must give reasons for appealing in writing and the decision of the Appeals Panel is binding on the Governors. - As required by law, the Governing Body will not admit more than 30 pupils to any one Reception of Foundation Phase class.